metno/mmd/README.md

 to difficult to maintain in a collaborative environment and it is now moved to ASCIIDOC following the example outlined by the Climate and Forecast convention community.

+In order to build the documentation use the following command

+HTML:
+    asciidoctor -n mmd_specification.adoc

+PDF:
+    asciidoctor-pdf -n mmd_specification.adoc